Modelling the control of West Nile virus using mosquito reduction methods, vaccination of equids, and human behavioral adaptation to the usage of personal protective equipment: Introduction

-Several process-based models have been developed to assess different control measures and their timing for WNV. \cite{BOWMAN2005} found that adulticiding is more effective than personal protection in controlling human WNV spread.
-According to \cite{Thomas2009}, mosquito spraying during the fall is more effective than in summer. \cite{Bhowmick2023, bhowmick2024host} demonstrated that ultra-low volume spraying only temporarily reduces the reproductive number.
-The combination of bird immunization and mosquito control approaches has been shown to be the most cost-effective strategy against WNV \citep{Malik2018}. \cite{Blayneh2010} concluded that mosquito reduction should be prioritized over personal protection measures, and \cite{abdelrazec2015dynamics} highlighted larviciding as the most effective ongoing strategy while emphasizing the importance of seasonal timing.
+Although these models have improved our understanding of WNV dynamics, many assume constant intervention strategies and do not explicitly consider how environmental factors, particularly temperature, influence the timing and effectiveness of mosquito control measures.
+Additionally, human behavioural responses, such as the adoption of personal protective equipment, are rarely incorporated into WNV transmission models despite their potential importance in reducing spillover infections.
+These limitations highlight the need for modelling frameworks that integrate environmental drivers, behavioural responses, and multiple intervention strategies to better inform WNV control.

-An interdisciplinary approach through the One Health concept is important for zoonotic pathogens like WNV, as it can combine knowledge from ecology, animal health, and human health to design and test control strategies \citep{Cendejas2024}.
-Therefore, in this study, we analyzed the effectiveness of different control methods in a framework of ordinary differential equations (ODEs), i.e., larvicides, adulticides, and personal protective equipment (PPEs).
-In addition, we also captured the physical removal and destruction of mosquito breeding sites as a further mosquito control method, and vaccination of equids, which both was not included in previous studies.
-The ODE model is driven by real-world temperature data from Germany.
-Furthermore, we formulate and solve an optimization problem to answer the question of when and how long the control should be implemented.
-Finally, we explore constant controls, i.e., fixed per simulation period, at different levels between 0 and 90\% and investigate different combinations that can be used to combat WNV.
-The different combinations of constant controls can be further explored using our user-friendly, open-access app, even by a non-scientific audience, without the need to do the background calculations or to write a computer code.
+An interdisciplinary perspective, such as the One Health approach, is particularly important for zoonotic pathogens like WNV, as it integrates knowledge from ecology, animal health, and human health to design and evaluate control strategies \citep{Cendejas2024}.
+In this study, we analyse the effectiveness of several intervention strategies within a system of ordinary differential equations (ODEs), including larviciding, adult mosquito control, and PPE adoption.
+In addition, we incorporate the physical removal of mosquito breeding sites and the vaccination of equids, two interventions that have not been explicitly considered together in previous modelling studies.
+The model is driven by real-world temperature data for Berlin, allowing environmental conditions to influence mosquito dynamics and the effectiveness of control measures.
+Furthermore, we formulate and solve an optimisation problem to determine the timing of mosquito control strategies, driven by temperature.
+Finally, we explore constant intervention levels ranging from 0 to 90\% and evaluate different combinations of controls.
+These scenarios are implemented in our interactive, open-access web-based application, which enables users, including non-specialists, to explore the effects of different intervention strategies and their combinations without requiring expertise in programming or mathematical modelling.